Plutonomicon/plutarch-plutus/docs/GUIDE.md

   | PTwoWheeler (Term s (PDataRecord '["_0" ':= PInteger, "_1" ':= PInteger]))
   | PImmovableBox (Term s (PDataRecord '[]))
 ```
 > Note: The constructor ordering in `PVehicle` matters!
-If you used [`makeIsDataIndexed`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#v:makeIsDataIndexed) on `Vehicle` to assign an index to each constructor - the Plutarch type's constructor must follow the same indexing order.
+If you used [`makeIsDataIndexed`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#v:makeIsDataIndexed) on `Vehicle` to assign an index to each constructor - the Plutarch type's constructors must follow the same indexing order.
 >
 > In this case, `PFourWheeler` is at the 0th index, `PTwoWheeler` is at the 1st index, and `PImmovableBox` is at the 3rd index.
 Thus, the corresponding `makeIsDataIndexed` usage should be-
 >